Thinking of starting a podcast and want to know how podcasters make money?

 There are affiliate programs for nearly every popular product or service.
 Amazon is one of the more popular programs, or you can also join a network like ShareASale where you can search and apply to join specific programs.

 Using a plugin like Lasso is highly recommended.
 This allows you to create short links that redirect to your special tracking link (among a bunch of other useful features).
 This makes it easy to say a short, memorable URL on your podcast.

-I use Buzzsprout podcast hosting for my podcast and if you sign up through my special link, Buzzsprout will give both of us a free $20 gift card from Amazon.
+I use Buzzsprout podcast hosting (see our review) for my podcast and if you sign up through my special link, Buzzsprout will give you a free $20 gift card from Amazon while I got a commission at no additional cost to you.
 Pretty cool if you ask me!